What is Smoke testing? - A Detailed Guide

 4. Major Code Refactoring

 Another popular smoke test example is testing the product after major code refactoring.
-After a code refactoring or major change in the code base, smoke testing can be used to ensure that the code is still functioning as expected.
+After a code refactoring or major change in the code base, this testing can be used to ensure that the code is still functioning as expected.

 5. Complex Branch Merge